Kitware/SMTK/doc/release/notes/attributeDisplayHint.rst

 selection holds a single entry in its primary selection and that entry is an attribute resource marked as displayable).

+Finally, this change corrects the sense of `smtk::attribute::Resource::isPrivate()`, which was previously reversed.

 Developer changes
 ~~~~~~~~~~~~~~~~~~